microsoft/pxt-microbit/PSIM_SPEC.md

 - 3. create new PhysicalSimulator (PSIM) class that is an Editor and is launched by a new button in the micro:bit simulator toolbar (simtoolbar.tsx); the button should be disabled once the PhysicalSimulator is live; PSIM should have mapping from friendly names meta data for each simulated micro:bit, which includes the iframe that contains the micro:bit simulator
 - 4. display each microbit using SVG, scaled down - call this the microbit sprite; tag each microbit spriate with its friendly name; allow microbit sprites to be selected and moved around with mouse; on selection of a microbit sprite in the PSIM, bring focus to the corresponding iframe (micro:bit simulator)
 - 5. the PSIM should intercept radio messages sent from the micro:bit simulator iframes and create an animation in the PSIM around the corresponding microbit sprite
+     - this requires quite a bit of new plumbing:
+       - we need to intercept SimulatorBroadcastMessages posted to simdriver by one of the simFrames, identified by srcFrameIndex
+       - instead of passing them down to simFrames, need to pass them up and out to the PSIM, which will then determine which ones to pass back (and who to address them to)
+       - we already have logic for passing message up to parentWindow, but we also pass the same message down
 - 6. We want the PSIM to determine which microbit sprites can "hear" a radio message sent by a microbit, depending on the radio strength of each microbit and the Euclidean distance between microbit sprites in the PSIM; it then will determine which microbit sprites will receive the message and send it to the corresponding simulators
 - 7. Create a test framework that allows us to program against the microbits in the PSIM.
 This includes APIs for
   - creating a new microbit and naming it (same API as for PSIM toolbar button)
-  - send a CODAL event to the named microbit
+  - send a CODAL event to the named microbit (the EventBus for the particular sim)
   - intercept all microbit outputs (not clear how we do this yet; may need to instrument simulator thunks and send messages out of iframe; could probably use compiler support to do this automagically for everything that has a shim annotation)

 ## Implementation details